stefan-it/turkish-bert/README.md

 [![DOI](https://zenodo.org/badge/237817454.svg)](https://zenodo.org/badge/latestdoi/237817454)

-We present community-driven BERT and ELECTRA models for Turkish 🎉
+We present community-driven BERT, DistilBERT, ELECTRA and ConvBERT models for Turkish 🎉

 Some datasets used for pretraining and evaluation are contributed from the awesome Turkish NLP community, as well as the decision for the BERT model name: BERTurk.